Niles Eldredge: Personal life

-Eldredge enjoys playing jazz trumpet and is an avid collector of 19th century cornets; he has more than 500 in his home in Ridgewood, New Jersey.
+Eldredge enjoys playing jazz trumpet and is an collector of 19th century cornets; he has more than 500 in his home in Ridgewood, New Jersey.

 Eldredge possesses a chart of the historical development of cornets (the musical instruments), which he uses as a comparison with that of the development of trilobites.
 The differences between them are meant to highlight the failures of intelligent design by comparing a system that is definitely designed, with a system that is not designed.

 Political activism

 In January 2017, Eldredge became an 'Initiator' for the Refuse Fascism movement launched in the United States just months after the 2016 U.S. Presidential Election.
 The movement was an effort to deny Barack Obama's successor - Donald Trump - from taking office on Inauguration Day (January 20, 2017).
 The group's aim was to 'stop the Trump-Pence regime before it starts.'